Baranof Warm Springs, Alaska: Community

 Baranof Warm Springs is a very small community, having only caretakers in the winter and intermittent visitors in the summer.
 There are around 15 seasonal homes.
 The community lies inside the jurisdiction of the City and Borough of Sitka.
 Other than property taxes and any fees from the new dock (2016), there is only one tax-paying commercial enterprise, the Baranof Wilderness Lodge and Resort.
 The city, in return, funds maintenance of a boardwalk which serves as the main thoroughfare as well as the dock for transient vessels.
 The community of property owners (BPOA- Baranof Property Owners Association) pools money together to pay for a winter caretaker for seasonally-inhabited residences, the city-owned picnic shelter (possible shelter for those needing it), the public bath house (that features three separate tubs), and the communal warm springs pools.
 Another caretaker is hired to tend to the Baranof Lodge from October 1 to May 1 when the owners of the Lodge return.

 History

 Baranof Warm Springs was used frequently by the Tlingit of Angoon.
 People of western descent did not find the springs until 1891.
 It was serviced by a post office from 1907 through 1912, under the name of Baranoff.

 Demographics

 Baranof Warm Springs appeared on the U.S. Census twice as an unincorporated village.
 First in 1930 as Baranof with 25 residents and as "Baronof" in 1940 with 10 residents.
+The recently (2022) Enumeration Area sheets for the First Judicial District show that Baranof (as Baranof Warm Springs) had nine inhabitants at the time of the 1950 census.
 It was later annexed into the City and Borough of Sitka.